Sphereon-Opensource/blockchain-proof-api-example/HELP.md

 When no config name is supplied, it will take it from application.properties.

 ### Upload method
-The example implements two upload methods, STREAM & BASE64_CONTENT which can be configured in application.properties.
+The example implements two upload methods, STREAM & CONTENT which can be configured in application.properties.
 (You can copy the application.properties file from the project's resources directory to config/application.properties relative of your working directory)
 ```
 sphereon.blockchain-proof-api.upload-method=STREAM